 There’s a lot to see in Downtown Nashville and if you don’t feel like walking the streets in case your new cowboy boots give you blisters, take a Segway Tour.

-After a thirty-minute tuition session, put your helmet on, mount up, and you’re ready to ride.
+After a short tuition session, put your helmet on, mount up, and you’re ready to ride.
 The five-mile-long trip takes you around Downtown Nashville and past all the main sights and attractions.
 You’ll see the iconic Tennessee State Capitol building, the Country Music Hall of Fame and the Farmer’s Market to name just a few.

 A Segway Tour is a great way of getting to know Downtown Nashville and finding out where everything is without doing any legwork.